aappleton8/OpPermissions/README.md

 Config:
 All configurable options for this plugin are in the file 'config.yml'.
+ - useuuids - Sets whether the plugin should use usernames or UUIDs (true: use UUIDs; false: use usernames)
+ - updateonplayerjoins - Sets whether the plugin should check the information of a player each time it joins or not (true: check player information; false: don't check player information)
  - allowrequests - Sets whether players can use the */oprequest* command or not (op: the requests are sent to ops; permission: the requests are sent to players with the permission *oppermissions.oprequest.see*; no: requests cannot be made)
  - opscanop - Whether ops can use the */op* command or not (default: the default happens; op: the player must be an op; permission: the player must have the *oppermissions.op* permission; no: the command can only be issued from the console)
  - ops - The list of permanent ops

+The default config file (config.yml) is given below:
+useuuids: false
+updateonplayerjoins: true
+allowrequests: no
+opscanop: default
+ops:
+  \- aappleton3